-The Company's investment screening criteria permits investment primarily in long-life UK solar infrastructure alongside a minority exposure of 25% of the Company's gross asset value (calculated at the time of investment) to other renewable energy assets (including non-subsidised assets) and energy storage assets.
-Application of these investment screening criteria require the Company to invest in renewable energy infrastructure and supporting technologies, which in turn enables the Company to attain its environmental characteristics of climate change mitigation, reduction of reliance on fossil fuels, and facilitation of the UK's transition to a net zero economy through the provision of renewable energy infrastructure and contribution to domestic energy security.
+The Company's investment screening criteria permits investment primarily in long-life UK solar infrastructure alongside a minority exposure of 25% of the Company's gross asset value (calculated at the time of investment)

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. to other renewable energy assets (including non-subsidised assets) and energy storage assets.
+Application of these investment screening criteria require the Company to invest in renewable energy infrastructure and supporting technologies, which in turn enables the Company to attain its environmental characteristics of climate change mitigation, reduction of reliance on fossil fuels, and facilitation of the UK's transition to a net zero economy through the provision of renewable energy infrastructure and contribution to domestic energy security (and therefore excludes Excluded Projects).